 National fiscal governance, or domestic fiscal frameworks, can be defined as those rules, regulations and procedures that influence on how budgetary policy is planned, approved, carried out and monitored.
 This includes particularly:

 The containment of the deficit and pro cyclical biases can be achieved, for example, by constraining the behaviour of policy makers and promoting a more long-term oriented fiscal planning.
 This would help avoid the short-term approach typically associated to political cycles while alleviating the common pool problem.

 Sound fiscal governance also pursues a better coordination among the various government layers, particularly in those highly decentralised countries.

 Finally, fiscal governance may support the efficient use of public resources by monitoring the efficiency of public spending programmes and linking the resource allocation to performance.

 You will find detailed qualitative information and data on the main elements of domestic fiscal frameworks (i.e. numerical fiscal rules, independent public institutions and medium term budgetary frameworks MTBFs) as well as indices on the strength and quality of budgetary rules and MTBFs developed by the Commission services.
-The information has been assembled through surveys coordinated by the Commission services and the Economic Policy Committee (2009 and 2010) and its Working Group on the Quality of Public Finances (2006 and 2008) respectively.
+Following the April 2009 ECOFIN Council conclusions, the database is updated annually, with 2014 being the year covered by the most recent update.
+The information has been assembled through surveys coordinated by the Commission services and channelled through the Alternates of the Economic and Financial Committee (2015), the Economic Policy Committee (2009 – 2014), and the EPC Working Group on the Quality of Public Finances (2006 and 2008).
 The questionnaires were filled in by Member States, and provided the staple information for several issues of the Public Finance Report in EMU and some research papers.
-Following the April 2009 Council conclusions the database is updated annually with 2011 being the most recent update.